Educational perennialism: Secular perennialism

-Perennialism was a solution proposed in response to what was considered by many to be a failing educational system.
+Perennialism was proposed in response to what many considered a failing educational system.
 Again Hutchins writes:

 The products of American high schools are illiterate; and a degree from a famous college or university is no guarantee that the graduate is in any better case.
 One of the most remarkable features of American society is that the difference between the "uneducated" and the "educated" is so slight.

 In this regard John Dewey and Hutchins were in agreement.
-Hutchins's book The Higher Learning in America deplored the "plight of higher learning" that had turned away from cultivation of the intellect and toward anti-intellectual practicality due in part, to a lust for money.
+Hutchins's book The Higher Learning in America deplored the "plight of higher learning" that had turned away from cultivation of the intellect and toward anti-intellectual practicality due, in part, to a lust for money.
 In a highly negative review of the book, Dewey wrote a series of articles in The Social Frontier which began by applauding Hutchins' attack on "the aimlessness of our present educational scheme.

-Perennialists believe that reading is to be supplemented with mutual investigations (between the teacher and the student) and minimally-directed discussions through the Socratic method in order to develop a historically oriented understanding of concepts.
-They argue that accurate, independent reasoning distinguishes the developed or educated mind and they thus stress the development of this faculty.
-A skilled teacher would keep discussions on topic and correct errors in reasoning, but it would be the class, not the teacher, who would reach the conclusions.
-While not directing or leading the class to a conclusion, the teacher may work to accurately formulate problems within the scope of the texts being studied.
+Perennialists believe in reading being supplemented by mutual investigations involving both teacher and student and minimally-directed discussions through the Socratic method in order to develop a historically oriented understanding of concepts.
+They argue that accurate, independent reasoning distinguishes the developed or educated mind and stress the development of this faculty.
+A skilled teacher keeps discussions on topic, corrects errors in reasoning, and accurately formulates problems within the scope of texts being studied but lets the class reach their own conclusions.

-While the standard argument for utilizing a modern text supports distillation of information into a form relevant to modern society, perennialists argue that many of the historical debates and the development of ideas presented by the great books are relevant to any society, at any time, and thus that the suitability of the great books for instructional use is unaffected by their age.

-Perennialists freely acknowledge that any particular selection of great books will disagree on many topics; however, they see this as an advantage, rather than a detriment.
-They believe that the student must learn to recognize such disagreements, which often reflect current debates.
-The student becomes responsible for thinking about the disagreements and reaching a reasoned, defensible conclusion.
+Perennialists argue that many of the historical debates and the development of ideas presented by the great books are relevant to any society at any time, making them suitable for instructional use regardless of their age.
+They acknowledge disagreement between various great books but believe that the student must learn to recognize these disagreements, think about them, and reach a reasoned, defensible conclusion.
 This is a major goal of the Socratic discussions.
-They do not advocate teaching a settled scholarly interpretation of the books, which would cheat the student of the opportunity to learn rational criticism and to know his own mind.